 What is the customer asking for?
 What sort of claim is it?
 What product are they talking about?
 What sort of email is this?

 The process is followed by a relevant next action.
 For example, retrieving a shipment date, or booking in a service, or emailing relevant paperwork.

-Generally, these types of processes follow an 80/20, and the majority of transactions fit into a narrow set of possible requests.
-Automating this narrow set can dramitically reduce workload and costs.
+Generally, these types of processes follow an 80/20 rule, and the majority of transactions fit into a narrow set of possible requests.
+Automating this narrow set can dramatically reduce workload and costs.